Page 1: Biography

 Bethell, Thyra Talvase

-This biography, written by W. J. Gardner, was first published in 1998.
+This biography, written by W. J. Gardner, was first published in the Dictionary of New Zealand Biography in 1998.

 Great as was Marmaduke Bethell's impact on the district, Thyra's was greater still.
 During the First World War her strong personality and status as the chairman's wife enabled her to establish a new kind of women's leadership.
 Women's voluntary work was in demand, and largely by use of the recently installed telephone system she organised Red Cross nursing at Hanmer Springs and supervised emergency measures in the influenza epidemic of November 1918.
 She was appointed an MBE in 1919.
 The Red Cross remained a lifelong interest: Thyra headed the Culverden sub-centre for over 50 years and was involved in the local and national organisation during the Second World War.
 She was made a councillor of honour of the New Zealand Red Cross Society in 1957.